Should you pay an inflated entrance fee to a tourist area?

 Tourist prices or plain old rip-off prices for everyone?

-Throughout all this I do however understand the whole “lower prices for Nepalese” pricing structure.
+Throughout all this I do however understand the whole “lower prices for Nepali” pricing structure.

-Nepal is an impoverished country with the majority of people simply living day-to-day.
+Nepal is largely an impoverished country with the majority of people simply living day-to-day.

 But this does not work by saying locals should not have to pay if you do not stand by this methodology.

 Moreover what average local can truly pay 1000 rupees?
 None.
-It’s the rich Nepalese and well to do that can afford this.
+It’s the rich Nepali and well to do that can afford this.

 Someone is cashing in on this religious festival.